 A while back, I wrote up a short post on my first impressions of Paper Mario: The Origami King.
 It’s been almost two weeks, and I’ve just about wrapped up my playthrough of the game.
 I can say this with confidence: I believe The Origami King is Nintendo’s strongest Switch release this year (so far).
 Though, considering its rather barren lineup (especially if you take out Animal Crossing), that might not be saying much.

 Still, though, I’ve got to hand it to Nintendo.
 They could have rather easily ported Paper Mario: Color Splash to Switch, but instead they built a brand-new Paper Mario game that far, far exceeds its predecessor.
 Please note that this will be a spoiler-free review; we won’t be going in-depth on any specific plot details.
-If you’re still on the fence, hopefully this post can help you make a decision!
+If you’re still on the fence, then hopefully this post helps you make a decision!

 My last post on The Origami King followed a somewhat unconventional format (since it consisted of my work-in-progress opinion of the game), so we’re back to our normal format for this one.
 Let’s start with the generic Sticker Star spiel once again.
 As we all know, Paper Mario changed for good when Sticker Star was released.
 And I’m not about to defend Sticker Star — it was pretty rough, and the sudden transition was jarring to longtime Paper Mario fans.
 Unfortunately, I started with Sticker Star.
 Yeah.
 Bad place to start.